 They have slowly evolved (or at least changed), being influenced by other Balcan genres, as well as traditional Greek and Turkish music with pop influences.
 In other words, a strange mixture that usually sounds good and has a great rhythm.

-This is what made the genre extremely popular, but apparently that’s not enough to keep it that way.
-The problem with manele is that their lyrical content is extremely weak and filled with grammatical errors.
-These are unintentional, being a result of the authors and singers being uneducated individuals with a good voice.
+The main problem with the manele music in Romania is that the lyrical content – which is already of questionable quality – is filled with grammatical errors and nonsense.
+These are usually unintentional, being a result of the authors and singers being uneducated individuals with a good voice.